 Delaware Sports Betting in 2023 - Best Legal Sportsbooks

 Nicknamed “The First State,” Delaware was the second U.S. jurisdiction to begin accepting legal single-game sports bets.
-Delaware has operated an “in-person only” betting model since 2018.
+Delaware has utilized an “in-person only” betting model since 2018.
 While online sports betting is legal, there is no timetable for the best sports betting sites to do business in Delaware.

 Our Delaware sports betting guide will keep you up to date on all the latest news and updates.